rivet-lang/rive/README.md

 [Changelog](CHANGELOG.md)
 -->

-A general purpose programming language, focused on simplicity, safety and stability.
+A general-purpose programming language, focused on simplicity, safety and stability.

 </div>